jwdink/ETML/README.md

 ## Custom Trials

-*[Work in progress.
+*[This section a work in progress.
 For now, the 'custom_function.m' file in the Example folder should give you all the information you need.]*

 ## Running the Experiment